Nelsonchris1/ML-explainability-app/README.md

 * LIME
 * Comparing features with pdpbox
 * Better UI
-* Add tree and deep earning explainer for shap values to imporove result speed
+* Add tree and deep earning explainer for shap values to improve result speed

 ## ✅ How to navigate expainMyModel